 You could argue this isn't a fair fight for us, but we couldn't resist.
 In case you haven't noticed, we like being the final word on all things throne related.

-There's been an eternal debate about how toilet paper should hang on the roll — over or under?
+There's been an eternal debate about what the correct way to hang toilet paper on the roll is — over or under?
+Are you doing it the wrong way?
 Many have chimed in on the debate, as evidence by the Wikipedia entry for this subject that is longer than entries for most wars.

 We have two fighters in this debate, and there are pros and cons for each.